This is another woman with an inspirational story, showing that you can multitask and combine “unmixable” stereotypes.

 As Hitler’s attacks on Europe intensified, so did her desire to stop Nazism.
 She once said: “I’ve got to invent something that will put a stop to that”.

 As the National Inventor Council in the US asked Americans to contribute ideas to defeat the enemy, Hedy was one of the ones to get in touch.
-Having been married to a man who dealt with weapons, she recalled the way radio controlled torpedoes and realised that this wasn’t the safest way to do so (as broadcasting signal at the same frequency could make the torpedoe to go off course).
+Having been married to a man who dealt with weapons, she recalled the way radio-controlled torpedoes and realised that this wasn’t the safest way to do so (as a broadcasting signal at the same frequency could make the torpedo to go off course).
 She teamed up with her neighbour and avant-garde composer, George Antheil, to develop a more complex system.

 Hedy dedicated a room in her house for their experiments and right there they developed a system called frequency hopping – where both transmitters and receivers both changed frequencies randomly.
 Lamarr and Antheil received a patent for their “Secret Communications System”, however, the significance of their invention wasn’t recognised at the time and the technologies weren’t adopted by the US military until 1960’s.

-Lamarr’s and Antheil’s invention was only truly appreciated closer to our days, it served as a basis for modern spread-spectrum communication technologies and the development of such communication technologies as Bluetooth and WiFi.
+Lamarr’s and Antheil’s invention was only truly appreciated closer to our days, it served as a basis for modern spread-spectrum communication technologies and the development of such communication technologies like Bluetooth and WiFi.

 Hedy is an incredible woman and a great example of the fact that women are unique creatures that can combine beauty and intelligence.
 She is a real inspiration to all of us, showing that even if you are comfortable in terms of how much you earn, you should always challenge yourself – because this is the only way to achieve great things.

 I hope you’ve enjoyed Hedy’s story!
 I have many more inspiring female role models to research and write about.
 And as food for thought, I wanted to leave you with a quote by Hedy Lamarr: